First Airport Roof Terminal in the World

 Veterans Airport Terminal – Structural Engineered Bamboo Roof System

-For the first time in history Structural Engineered Bamboo is implemented in Illinois, USA.
-The durability and beauty of (SEB) structural engineered bamboo are already on display at the new 23,000-square-foot replacement terminal for the Williamson County Regional Airport in Marion, Illinois.
-Utilizing a pre-engineered hybrid dome of structural steel and engineered bamboo cross beams, the architects of RS&H created a soaring display of exposed structure visible overhead in the terminal’s central court.
+For the first time in history (SEB) Structural Engineered Bamboo is implemented in Illinois, USA.
+The performance and beauty of the cambered (SEB) structural engineered bamboo beams are on display at the new 23,000-square-foot replacement terminal for Veterans Airport Marion, Illinois.
+Utilizing a pre-engineered hybrid dome of structural steel and structural engineered bamboo cross beams, the architects of RS&H created a soaring display of exposed structure visible overhead in the terminal’s central court.

-“I am pleased to see that the Structural Engineered Bamboo materials that were envisioned while studying Architecture at Southern Illinois University in 2002 are now implemented in such an innovative way and so close to my school.”
+“I am pleased to see that the Structural Engineered Bamboo materials that were envisioned while studying Architecture at Southern Illinois University back in 2002 are now implemented in such an innovative way and so close to my school.” ~Stated: Luke Schuette, CEO, and Founder of ReNüTeq.

-Pictured: Luke Schuette (Innovator of SEB and Graduate of SIUC – School of Architecture), and SIUC Professors – John K. Dobbins (Director of Masters Program, Norm Lach, Matt Schieman, and Masters of Architecture Students.
+Pictured: Luke Schuette (Founder, Patent Holder, & CEO of ReNüTeq) and Graduate of SIUC – School of Architecture), and SIUC Professors – John K. Dobbins (Director of Masters Program, Norm Lach, Matt Schieman, and Masters of Architecture Students.
 (Southern Illinois University – School of Architecture.
-Image provided by: Luke Schuette (Innovator Of SEB (Structural Engineered Bamboo and Graduate of SIUC)
+Image provided by: Luke Schuette

 Travis Pruitt is the project manager for Poettker Construction.
 He says the bamboo compares to glue laminated beams, but is better overall.

 "Their qualities are a lot better for strength-wise and stability.
-You see with how they're holding the steel beams from cross-moving.
-They worked real well for making that stability up there."
+You can see with how they're supporting the steel beams from cross-moving.
+They worked very well for attaining the stability via a hybrid solution..."

-Airport manager Doug Kimmel says he was sold after a consultant told him the bamboo is stronger than wood and more cost-effective.
+Veterans Airport Manager, Doug Kimmel says he was convinced after a consultant told him the SEB is stronger than engineered wood and can be more cost-effective based on the fact that you can use less materials to support the same loading.

-Schuette says this project is special to him because it brings him back to southern Illinois, where he learned the structural process as a college student.
+Schuette says this project is special to him because it brings him back to Southern Illinois, where he learned about all of the structural materials in the building industry primarily from John K. Dobbins his advanced structures instructor.

-The beams are helping fortify the roof of the new terminal building, which is set to open in October 2016.
+The beams are an integral element of the roof of the new terminal building, which opened in October 2016.

 History of SEB (Structural Engineered Bamboo)

-The initiation of "Structural Engineered Bamboo" started at the family farm when founder and owner, Luke D. Schuette prototyped the first structural beams for testing by laminating bamboo slats to create beams for structural applications in 2003 (his final year of architecture school).
+The initiation of ReNüTeq's "Structural Engineered Bamboo" started at the family farm when founder and owner, Luke D. Schuette prototyped the first structural beams for testing by laminating bamboo slats to create beams for structural applications in 2003 (his final year of architecture school).
 This lead to his life’s work as the internationally recognized researcher, creator, and innovator of the disrupting material technology: SEB (Structural Engineered Bamboo) for performance-based, architectural, & structural applications.
+After Luke added SEB to the (IBC) International Building Code in 2012 via ASTM 5456, Structural projects such as the Veterans Airport were made possible.
+Learn More about ReNüTeq's solutions and technologies....

-Images provide by: Luke Schuette (Innovator Of SEB (Structural Engineered Bamboo and Graduate of SIUC)
+Images provide by: Luke Schuette, Founder & CEO of ReNüTeq (Innovator and Patent Holder of SEB (Structural Engineered Bamboo and Graduate of SIUC Architectural Department)

-To learn more about ReNuTeq, Structural Solutions made from Structural Engineered Bamboo go here:
+To learn more about ReNuTeq, Structural Building Solutions made from Structural Engineered Bamboo visit:

 Steel Connectors + SEB (Structural Engineered Bamboo)